10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 Worried about bringing too much luggage?
 You can rent any baby gear including travel cots and car seats for around US$5 or AU$7 a day.
 We used Bali Baby Hire – it was easy to coordinate the equipment booking via e-mail and they even dropped off and picked up all the gear for us.

 Book a driver with a child car seat.
-I recommend getting in touch with Gede (number at the top of this Canggu travel guide) who can provide a forward-facing child car seat.
+I recommend getting in touch with Gede or Sudewa (number at the top of this Canggu travel guide) who can provide a forward-facing child car seat.
 If you need a rear-facing baby car seat for younger children book one for your trip via Bali Baby Hire.

 Stock up on diapers and baby food in Canggu.
 You can easily buy diapers and baby food from Carrefour near the international arport or from the local Pepitos supermarket.